orionlang/orion/docs/BOOTSTRAP.md

 ### 9.1 Type Inference

-Limited type inference:
+**Variable bindings:**
-- Let bindings infer from RHS
+- Let/var bindings infer type from RHS expression
+- If type annotation present, RHS must match (or be contextually typed)

+**Integer literals:**
+- Integer literals are untyped until inference
+- Type inferred from context (variable annotation, parameter type, etc.)
+- Defaults to I32 when no context available
+- Compile-time range checking validates literal fits in target type

+**Function return types:**
-- Function return types infer from body
+- Must be explicitly annotated (no inference from body in bootstrap)

+**Limitations:**
 - No cross-function inference
+- No generic type inference
+- No bidirectional type inference (beyond literals)

 ### 9.2 Type Compatibility

-- No implicit conversions
+- No implicit conversions between different types
 - No subtyping
-- Exact type match required
+- Exact type match required (exception: contextual typing of literals)
+- Bool can be used in integer contexts (converts to 0 or 1)

 ### 9.3 Linearity Checking